sochsenreither/tardigrade/README.md

 ### TARDIGRADE
 The top level protocol that combines all the above sub-protocols into a complete consensus protocol.
+The goal of this protocol is to maintain liveness under varying network conditions and byzantine faults.

 #### Requirements
 ```shell